 Discussion

-The current work presents the results of our observational study exploring udder health and hygiene metrics, bulk tank milk quality, and aerobic culture data on small to midsize organic dairy farms in Vermont.
-The objective was to identify whether these outcomes were associated with facility type, and whether bedded pack systems are a viable option for winter housing in Vermont when compared to the two most common winter housing systems in the state (freestalls, tiestalls).
-As bacteriology, udder health and hygiene metrics for bedded packs did not differ compared to tiestall and freestall herds included in the current study, there was insufficient evidence to reject our hypothesis that these metrics would vary by facility type.
-We therefore feel that bedded pack systems can be considered a viable loose-housing option for dairy cattle during winter in the Northeast.
+The current work presents the results of our observational study exploring the relationship between facility type and udder health and hygiene metrics, BTM quality (SCC and microbiology), and milk production on small to midsize organic dairy farms in Vermont.
+The major objective was to identify whether these outcomes were associated with facility type, and whether bedded pack systems are a viable option for winter housing in Vermont when compared to the two most common winter housing systems in the state (freestalls, tiestalls).
+As BTM bacteriology, udder health and hygiene metrics, and milk yield did not differ for BP herds compared to tiestall and freestall herds included in the current study, there was insufficient evidence to reject our hypothesis that these metrics would vary by facility type.
+We therefore feel that bedded pack systems can be considered a viable loose-housing option for organic dairy cattle during winter in the Northeast.

 Bulk tank milk aerobic culture data by facility type